 How long do Solar Panels last In the UK?

 Solar Panels usually have the longest warranty out of any component within a Solar PV System.
-Typically, module manufacturers offer warranties with panel degradation in mind.
+Typically, solar panel manufacturers offer warranties with panel degradation in mind.
 On average, your solar panels will have a 25 year limited power warranty.
 This warranty guarantees the performance level of the solar panels over their lifespan.
 Usually, the warranty will guarantee a 90% power output for the first 10 years and a 80% power output for the entire 25 years.
 In fact, some panels can even remain over 80% efficient past the end of their lives.

 Whats happens to solar panels after 25 years